openshift/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

 	FulcioCAWithRekorRootOfTrust PolicyType = "FulcioCAWithRekor" )

-// PublicKey defines the root of trust based on a PGP public key. type PublicKey struct {
+// PublicKey defines the root of trust based on a sigstore public key. type PublicKey struct {
-	// keyData contains inline base64 encoded data of the public key.
+	// keyData contains inline base64-encoded data for the PEM format public key.
+	// KeyData must be at most 8192 characters.
 	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:MaxLength=8192
-	KeyData string `json:"keyData"`
+	KeyData []byte `json:"keyData"`
-	// rekorKeyData contains inline base64 data of the Rekor public key.
+	// rekorKeyData contains inline base64-encoded data for the PEM format from the Rekor public key.
+	// rekorKeyData must be at most 8192 characters.
 	// +optional
+	// +kubebuilder:validation:MaxLength=8192
-	RekorKeyData string `json:"rekorKeyData,omitempty"`
+	RekorKeyData []byte `json:"rekorKeyData,omitempty"`
 }

 // FulcioCAWithRekor defines the root of trust based on the Fulcio certificate and the Rekor public key. type FulcioCAWithRekor struct {
-	// fulcioCAData contains inline base64 data for the fulcio CA certificate.
+	// fulcioCAData contains inline base64-encoded data for the PEM format fulcio CA.
+	// fulcioCAData must be at most 8192 characters.
 	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:MaxLength=8192
-	FulcioCAData string `json:"fulcioCAData"`
+	FulcioCAData []byte `json:"fulcioCAData"`
-	// rekorKeyData contains inline base64 data of the Rekor public key.
+	// rekorKeyData contains inline base64-encoded data for the PEM format from the Rekor public key.
+	// rekorKeyData must be at most 8192 characters.
 	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:MaxLength=8192
-	RekorKeyData string `json:"rekorKeyData"`
+	RekorKeyData []byte `json:"rekorKeyData"`
+	// fulcioSubject specifies OIDC issuer and the email of the Fulcio authentication configuration.
+	// +kubebuilder:validation:Required
+	FulcioSubject PolicyFulcioSubject `json:"fulcioSubject,omitempty"`
 }

 // PolicyFulcioSubject defines the OIDC issuer and the email of the Fulcio authentication configuration. type PolicyFulcioSubject struct {
 	// oidcIssuer contains the expected OIDC issuer.
+It will be verified that the Fulcio-issued certificate contains a (Fulcio-defined) certificate extension pointing at this OIDC issuer URL.
+When Fulcio issues certificates, it includes a value based on an URL inside the client-provided ID token.
 	// Example: "https://expected.OIDC.issuer/"
 	// +kubebuilder:validation:Required
-	OIDCIssuer string `json:"oidcIssuer"`
+	// +kubebuilder:validation:XValidation:rule="isURL(self)",message="oidcIssuer must be a valid URL" OIDCIssuer string `json:"oidcIssuer"`
-	// signedEmail holds the email address the the certificate is issued for.
+	// signedEmail holds the email address the the Fulcio certificate is issued for.
 	// Example: "expected-signing-user@example.com"
 	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:XValidation:rule=`self.matches('^\\S+@\\S+$')`,message="invalid email address"
 	SignedEmail string `json:"signedEmail"`
 }

 // PolicyIdentity defines image identity the signature claims about the image.
 When omitted, the default matchPolicy is "MatchRepoDigestOrExact".
-// +kubebuilder:validation:XValidation:rule="(has(self.matchPolicy) && self.matchPolicy == 'ExactRepository') ? has(self.exactRepository) : true",message="must set exactRepository if matchPolicy is ExactRepository"
+// +kubebuilder:validation:XValidation:rule="(has(self.matchPolicy) && self.matchPolicy == 'ExactRepository') ? has(self.exactRepository) : !has(self.exactRepository)",message="exactRepository is required when matchPolicy is ExactRepository, and forbidden otherwise"
-// +kubebuilder:validation:XValidation:rule="(has(self.matchPolicy) && self.matchPolicy == 'RemapIdentity') ? has(self.remapIdentity) : true",message="must set remapIdentity if matchPolicy is RemapIdentity"
+// +kubebuilder:validation:XValidation:rule="(has(self.matchPolicy) && self.matchPolicy == 'RemapIdentity') ? has(self.remapIdentity) : !has(self.remapIdentity)",message="remapIdentity is required when matchPolicy is RemapIdentity, and forbidden otherwise"
 // +union
 type PolicyIdentity struct {
 	// matchPolicy sets the type of matching to be used.